jackfrost13/-Flutter-Data-Parsing/README.md

 ## Expectations And Rewards
 It is expected that you will complete the task in a timely manner.

 You have to read all the articles provided to you.
 Those articles will help you in completing the task.
-Quiz will held after task completion based on the task and article contents
+Quiz will held after task completion based on the task and resources provided

-It is very important to do this task as this task will be the base for our next Flutter Session

-**_Top performer will get an exciting prize as an token of appreciation_**
+**_Top performer will get an exciting prize as a token of appreciation_**

 ### What to do next
 Switch to the **beginner** branch and go through its README.MD